Dry Creek Preserve is a 152-acre former gravel quarry located just northwest of Lemon Cove.

 If you'd like to visit Dry Creek Preserve...

-Dry Creek nature preserve is open from 6am-sunset on weekends.
-Beginning November 1, it will be open daily, sunrise to sunset.
-During the summer it has a weekends-only schedule due to fire danger.
+Dry Creek nature preserve is open from 6 a.m.-sunset every day of the year.
 Dogs on-leash are welcome.
 Parking, an information kiosk, trails, picnic tables, and restroom facilities are available.

 Cost: Sequoia Riverlands Trust is a nonprofit organization that owns and manages six nature preserves including Dry Creek Preserve.
 It is our mission to keep these beautiful places open for the public.
 Accordingly, there is no fee to visit our preserves.
 However, we do ask that you donate to help us keep these spaces available for generations to come.